Miguel-mmf/fruit-disease-classification/notebooks/README.md

 # Model Card

-Credit card fraud happens when an individual takes or utilizes a credit card's details without the owner's consent.
-To fight and avert fraudulent transactions, credit card firms and financial organizations have established several measures.
-The majority of contemporary solutions utilize artificial intelligence (AI) and machine learning (ML).
+Guava (Psidium guajava) is a key crop in South Asia, especially in Bangladesh.
+Rich in vitamin C and fiber, it supports regional economies and nutrition.
+Unfortunately, guava production is threatened by diseases that reduce yields.
+This dataset is designed to aid the development of machine learning models for early disease detection in guava fruit, helping to protect harvests and reduce economic losses.

-**The aim of this project is to replicate a service utilized by one of these organizations to forecast if a transaction is fraudulent.** The service takes in all the details of a credit card purchase made by a client and provides as output the likelihood of the purchase being fraudulent, along with a suggestion on whether it should be marked as fraud.
-The feedback from this service can help avoid charging customers for items they did not buy.
+**The aim of this project is to develop a machine learning model for early disease detection in guava fruit, helping to protect harvests and reduce economic losses.** The model takes in images of guava fruits and classifies them into three categories: Anthracnose, Fruit Flies, or Healthy fruits.
+This classification can help farmers identify diseases early and take appropriate action to minimize crop losses.

 <details>
 <summary>Model card explanation</summary>